dictyBase/Migration/Gene-models-import.md

 The plugins would manipulate data loader by GFF3 loader which is beyond the scope of the loader.

 ### Misc
-* Loading organism information to populate organism table in chado.
-However how do we __model strains__ and __resequenced strains__.
+* [Specification](https://github.com/dictyBase/Migration-Docs/issues/5) for pre and post-processing.
-* Loading taxonomy from NCBI at least rooted at _amoebozoa._ (~ 2 weeks).
+* Loading taxonomy from NCBI at least rooted at _amoebozoa._ (~ 2 weeks). **Could be skipped now**

+#### Generate EST alignments for available species.
+* Experiment and figure out the tool to use for alignments.
+* Generate standard GFF3 output of alignments(using Target tag) and load it through GFF3 loader.

 ### Genomes to be loaded.
-* _D.discoideum_.
-It does involve loading multiple GFF3 files in order.
-Loading the EST alignments has to be skipped.
-New EST alignments needs to be generated.
+* *D.discoideum:* It does involve loading multiple GFF3 in order.
 * Genomes for other dictyostelids.
 It should one or two files per genomes.
 Other genomes should be loaded first.

 #### Synopsis